Sichuan

-During antiquity, Sichuan was home to the kingdoms of Ba and Shu until their incorporation by the Qin.
+During antiquity, Sichuan was home to the kingdoms of Ba and Shu until their incorporation by the Qin round 316 BC.
 During the Three Kingdoms era (220–280), Liu Bei's state of Shu was based in Sichuan.
 The area was devastated in the 17th century by Zhang Xianzhong's rebellion and the area's subsequent Manchu conquest.
-However, the area recovered to become one of China's most productive by the 19th century.
+The area recovered to become one of China's most productive by the 19th century.
 During World War II, Chongqing served as the temporary capital of the Republic of China, and was heavily bombed.
 It was one of the last mainland areas captured by the People's Liberation Army during the Chinese Civil War, and was divided into four parts from 1949 to 1952, with Chongqing restored two years later.
 It suffered gravely during the Great Chinese Famine (1959–1961) but remained China's most-populous province until Chongqing was again separated from it in 1997.

 The Sichuanese people speak distinctive dialects of Mandarin Chinese.
 The Sichuan pepper, with its distinctive flavor and numbing effect, is prominent in modern Sichuan cuisine, featuring dishes, including Kung Pao chicken and mapo tofu, that have become staples of Chinese cuisine around the world.

 There are many panda stations in the province and large reserves for these creatures, such as the Chengdu Research Base of Giant Panda Breeding.

-Sichuan is the 6th-largest provincial economy of China, the largest in Western China, and the second-largest among inland provinces after Henan.
+Sichuan is the 5th-largest provincial economy of China, the largest in Western China, and the largest among inland provinces.
 As of 2021, its nominal GDP was (US$847.68 billion), ahead of that of Turkey ($815 billion).
 If it were its own country, Sichuan would be the 18th-largest economy and 19th-most populous as of 2021.